 Overall Impressions of Baker Creek in Banff

-Overall, we could not be more impressed with our stay at Baker Creek Mountain Resort.
-The staff were all incredibly friendly and helpful, the location is perfect for exploring Banff National Park, and every detail of the resort was excellently thought out.
+Overall, we could not be more impressed with our Baker Creek Mountain Resort stay.
+The staff were all amicable and helpful, the location is perfect for exploring Banff National Park, and every detail of the resort was excellently thought out.

-We make reference to ‘our time at the cabin’ and our burning desire to revisit this relaxing resort often.
+We often reference ‘our time at the cabin’ and our burning desire to revisit this relaxing resort often.
 If you plan on making a trip to the Rocky Mountains, Baker Creek needs to be added to your itinerary!

 Know Before You Go to Baker Creek Lodge

 - Located in Banff National Park: With Baker Creek Mountain Resort located in Banff National Park, you will need a National Parks Pass for your vehicle.
 This can be purchased at the park gate, or online before your arrival.

 - Gear rentals: The front desk will provide you with skates and hockey sticks, snowshoes, and toboggans, all free of charge.
 It is important to note that for anyone with feet smaller than men’s size 10, they only offer figure skates.
 All of their gear is on a first come, first served basis!
 For cross country ski rentals or other gear rentals, check out Wilson Mountain Sports in Lake Louise.

-- Drinking water: The water at the resort, in every room and every cabin, is drinkable.
+- Drinking water: The water at the resort, in every room and every cabin, is potable.
 There is no need to bring your own water, but don’t forget your reusable water bottles to fill up before your adventures.

 - Fitness facilities: If hiking or skiing doesn’t quite cut it for you, Baker Creek also offers a fitness facility!
 You can also enjoy their sauna and steam room after your workout.